 \subsection{Goal and Research Questions}

 The \emph{goal} of this work is to investigate current research studies and the most significant contributions in the field of smart contract vulnerabilities.
 Concurrently, offering a comprehensive and systematic perspective can contribute to the research community by facilitating assessments and discussions on future directions related to these issues.
 We also aimed to comprehend how the research area has evolved.
 Consequently, as mentioned in the previous section, we examined the same research questions (RQs) posed by Rameder \etal~\cite{Rameder2022} except for one.
-In fact, we decided to exclude RQ$_5$ (\ie ``What are the open challenges of automated detection?'') because its systematic and rigorous replication was challenging due to the lack of a data extraction form.
-Although we did not consider analyzing the open challenges related to automated detection of software vulnerabilities as a research question, they were discussed in \Cref{sec:discussion}.
+In fact, we decided to exclude RQ$_5$ (\ie ``What are the open challenges of automated detection?'') because its systematic and rigorous replication was challenging due to the lack of a data extraction form or supplementary material that clarified how information from the primary studies was collected (\eg thematic analysis or content analysis).
+Consequently, we could not determine whether Rameder et al. used a systematic process to address that research question.
+Therefore, to avoid overclaiming systematicity, we analyzed the open challenges related to automated detection of software vulnerabilities, and discussed them in \Cref{sec:discussion}.
 In detail, we posed the following \textit{RQs}.

 \geriRQ{1}{Which vulnerabilities are mentioned?
 How are vulnerabilities classified?}